SumoLogic/sumologic-documentation/docs/manage/manage-subscription/cloud-flex-credits-accounts.md

 To view the Account page, do the following:

-1. Log in to your Sumo Logic Cloud Flex Credits account.
+1. Log in to your Credits account.
 1. In the left navigation bar, select **Administration** > **Account**.
 The Account Overview tab is shown by default.

 :::note